envytools/envytools/hwdocs/bus/pmc.rst

 BAR2/BAR3 - see :ref:`bars` for more details.
 It is controlled by the ENDIAN
 register:

+.. reg:: 32 pmc-endian endian switch
    MMIO 0x000004: ENDIAN [NV1A-]

    When read, returns 0x01000001 if in big-endian mode, 0 if in little-endian mode.
 When written, if bit 24 of the written value is 1, flips the endian switch to the opposite value, otherwise does nothing.

 The register operates in such idiosyncratic way because it is itself affected by the endian switch - thus the read value was chosen to be unaffected by